In this article, you will learn how to create a simple web scraper using Go .

 Building a Basic Scraper

-Now that you have set up the project directory with the necessary dependency, you can move forward with writing some codes.
-The basic scraper aims to scrape all the links from a specific Wikipedia page and print them on the terminal.
+Now that you have set up the project directory with the necessary dependency, you can write some code.
+Once again, we'll scrape all the links from a specific Wikipedia page and print them on the terminal.
 This scraper is built to make you comfortable with the building blocks of the Colly library.

 The next step is to start writing the main